written by Professor Bernard Spolsky

 Cambridge University Press is pleased to announce the launch of the new online-only Journal of Linguistic Geography (JLG).
 The journal’s goal is to open the flow of linguistic analysis using electronic formats (such as scalable maps and figures, searchable data sets, and embedded audio files) in a field that has long been blocked by technical factors.
 For all new subscribers, a comprehensive User Experience Guide provides an overview of the journal’s interactive capacities.
 Submissions to the journal are welcome and may be sent to firstname.lastname@example.org.
 Queries are welcome, too.

 The journal is an official publication of the International Conference on Methods in Dialectology.
-Editors Bill Labov (University of Pennsylvania) . . . → Read More: Cambridge University Press announces launch of the Journal of Linguistic Geography
+Editors Bill Labov (University of Pennsylvania) and Dennis R. Preston (Oklahoma . . . → Read More: Cambridge University Press announces launch of the Journal of Linguistic Geography

 Published on behalf of Aline Godfroid, Paula Winke and Susan Gass